hervenivon/awesome-discoveries/docs/architecture-and-infrastructure/README.md

 I was part of the opportunists.
 As an early stage company I didn't want us to spend a cent in devops and infrastructure management.
 Why setting us a kubernetes cluster while we were able to use lambdas instead?
 Why setting our own database in a cluster while dynamo was here?
 Why setting us a custom HTTP gateway or building our own workflow engine?
 As a results, we ended with a fully scalable solution built out entirely on top of serverless services from AWS.
 All our man power directed into value added project that no one else were doing.

+To start:

 * [Serverless Stack](https://serverless-stack.com/) - A comprehensive guide to build your first serverless application
+* [Serverless GraphQL](https://www.youtube.com/watch?reload=9&v=lnOIcKibKzc) - A 2016 speak by Jared Short that explains how to build a Serverless GraphQL on Lambda - before AWS released [AppSync](https://aws.amazon.com/appsync/).
+This is outdated but gives you a good taste of the serverless spirit

+Testimonials:

+* [The Serverless Start-Up - Down With Servers!](http://highscalability.com/blog/2015/12/7/the-serverless-start-up-down-with-servers.html) - A detailed return of experience on building a new adventure on top of API Gateway, Lambda, DynamoDB, S3 and Cloudfront ONLY: "The Virtues of Constraint".
+The no server startup!
+* [Serverless Architecture and Box Platform](https://blog.box.com/blog/serverless-architecture-and-box-platform) - A testimonial from Box that illustrates a serverless authentication workflow.

 ### Controversy